12 Secrets of Bed Bath & Beyond Employees

 Because Bed Bath & Beyond uses actual small appliances as display models and not mock-up fakes like some stores, customers will sometimes swipe a little part they need from the shelf.
 That might be why you notice that Keurig coffeemaker missing its tray.
 “Occasionally, people would steal pieces from our kitchen electronic displays since we didn’t sell parts individually and our displays were typically actual working models,” Annie says.

-8. Don't bother trying to scam them with your refund.
+8. Don't bother trying to scam Bed Bath & Beyond employees with your refund.

 Bed Bath & Beyond's generous return policy has sometimes allowed consumers to profit.
 “People started to take so much advantage of using coupons and then returning an item without a receipt for full price that the company finally had to implement a policy where any non-receipted return had 20 percent automatically deducted from it,” Annie says.